 Decomposing the continuous maize penalty

-Maize grown continuously requires more inputs and achieves lower grain yields compared to maize grown in rotation with another crop.
+Maize grown continuously requires more inputs and often achieves lower grain yields compared to maize grown in rotation with another crop.
 This phenomenon is commonly referred to as the ‘continuous maize penalty’.
 In the maize-producing regions of the US, this yield penalty is well-documented, but a lack of mechanistic understanding precludes identifying solutions.

+While it is generally

+Land Grant Universities

+Some of the gap can be closed by increasing N fertilization above the optimal level for rotated corn

 In the present study, we use replicated experimental data to (i) quantify the components of the penalty that are and are not closeable through nitrogen (N) fertilization, (ii) describe variation in those components, and (iii) identify probable mechanisms driving variation.
 We used nitrogen-response curves for continuous- and rotated-maize systems from 14 sites across Illinois and Iowa conducted between 1999 and 2016, for a total of 179 site-years.
 All sites were tilled and had sub-surface drainage where geographically appropriate.
 At optimal rotated-maize N fertilization rates, the mean continuous maize penalty was 1.3 Mg ha-1.
 An estimated 0.4 Mg ha-1 of that penalty, or 30%, was overcome through application of N above the optimal rate for rotated maize, producing a continuous maize penalty of 0.9 Mg ha-1 even with sufficient N application.
 Variation in the non-closable maize penalty is due to variation in continuous maize yields, rather than rotated maize yields.
-Site explained 12% of the total variation in both components, respectively, with the penalty at more northern sites being less responsive to N fertilization compared to southern sites.
+Site explained 12% of the total variation in both components with the penalty at more northern sites being less responsive to N fertilization compared to southern sites.
 Using a causal diagram in combination with literature, statistical models, and a processed-based model (APSIM), we found compromised maize roots following a maize crop could be the strongest driver of the penalty, but to our knowledge there is little data to refute or support this hypothesis.
 Our study shows that, on average, only a third of the continuous maize penalty at optimal rotated-maize N rates can be overcome through additional N fertilization.
 Understanding the remaining penalty will require a focus on the structure and functionality of roots in rotated- and continuous-maize systems.
-This focus would support efforts to manage, breed for, and model the continuous maize penalty, and would represent a major step towards using agriculture land more efficiently.
+This focus would support efforts to manage, breed for, and model the continuous maize penalty, and would represent a major step towards maximizing the efficiency of arable lands.

 The continuous maize penalty has not changed over time.